 Even the very best translator will make a mistake.
 Nobody is perfect.
 Revision is therefore always necessary.
 By revision we do not mean swiftly opening and closing the document, which is sufficient for ISO and which is what many translation agencies limit themselves to.

-Revision is neither limited to checking the spelling and grammar.
+Revision is also not limited to checking the spelling and grammar.
 In a true revision, source and target language are thoroughly compared sentence by sentence.

-When you get in touch with a translation agency or translator, make sure you are certain that a revision is really done.
-Do not take anyone for their word.
+When you get in touch with a translation agency or translator, make sure you are certain that a proper revision is being done.
+Don’t take anyone at their word.

 (5) Buying cheap translations

 A top-notch smartphone costs a lot of money.
 A top lawyer also costs a lot of money.
 In the same way, high quality translators are expensive or at least they seem to be.
 Then again, there is a lot you can do with them: communicate effectively, maintain your excellent image, increase your profits …

 There are, of course, cheaper alternatives, but in the long run they always end up being more expensive.